mikesamuel2814/WellAsset/DEPLOYMENT.md

 # Deployment Guide - Well Asset Real Estate Platform

-This guide covers deploying the Well Asset Real Estate platform to AWS using GitHub Actions for CI/CD.
+This guide covers deploying the Well Asset Real Estate platform to a simple AWS EC2 setup with PostgreSQL RDS and Nginx.

 ## Table of Contents
 - [Prerequisites](#prerequisites)